nickolat/LLMRec_reproducibility/README.md

     python ./main.py --dataset netflix
     ```

+For Baselines reproducibility, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository.
+The corresponding configuration files used are in the config_files directory of the said repository.
+Add `binarize: True` in the config files in order to use the provided versions of both datasets.

 Note: we used Microsoft Azure AI platform to access all LLMs.

 <h4> RQ2: Benchmarking with LLama </h4>